-- Look for someone who has a good personality and soft skills – When meeting or interviewing photographers to take pictures your hotel you need to make sure his or her personality fits in with your hotel culture.
-After all the Photographer you hire will be liaising with your staff, events managers , models and most importantly customers or potential customers etc.
+- Look for someone who has a good personality and soft skills – When meeting or interviewing photographers to take pictures of your hotel, you need to make sure their nature fits your hotel culture.
+After all, the Photographer you hire will be liaising with your staff, events managers, models and most importantly, customers or potential customers etc.

-- He or she needs to have a good hotel photography portfolio – As obvious as this sounds the you need to pick a photographer with a great hotel photography or interior photography portfolio.
+- They need to have a good hotel photography portfolio – As obvious as this sounds, you need to pick a photographer with great hotel photography or interior photography portfolio.

-- The photographer needs to have attention to detail – This is something that can move the needle for your hotel marketing.
+- The Photographer needs to have attention to detail – This can move the needle for your hotel marketing.
 Find someone who knows how to pick out fine details which can potentially help promote your brand.

-- Identify someone who is creative and able to provide direction – A confident photographer who can provide direction to you, your team and all stakeholders makes a big difference.
+- Identify someone creative and able to provide direction – A confident photographer who can provide leadership to you, your team, and all stakeholders makes a big difference.

-- Try and find a photographer who has an understanding of marketing – Finding a photographer who understands digital marketing is like hitting the jackpot.
+- Try and find a photographer who understands marketing – Finding a photographer who understands digital marketing is like hitting the jackpot.

-- Find someone who knows their worth and has a good pricing model that suits your budget – Meet and agree pricing before starting any photography project.
-Remember however you get what you pay for… look at all of the above points before considering pricing and come to a fair agreement with the photographer.
-There are different pricing models when it comes to hotel photography. the could include per day, per hour, per image and also don’t forget about licensing costs.
-Make sure you understand the full cost of the photography project before putting pen to paper.
+- Find someone who knows their worth and has a reasonable pricing model that suits your budget – Meet and agree on pricing before starting any photography project.
+Remember, however you get what you pay for; look at all of the above points before considering pricing and come to a fair agreement with the Photographer.
+There are different pricing models when it comes to hotel photography.
+This could include per day, per hour, per image, and don’t forget about licensing costs.
+Make sure you understand the total cost of the photography project before putting pen to paper.

 So you have decided that you need a photographer to take images of your hotel for use in your marketing material, website, social media and so on.
 You may be worried about how to choose the right photographer for the job.
 We have outlined how to pick the perfect photographer to take your hotel marketing to the next level.